ostad-ai/PI-estimation-methods/README.md

 # PI-estimation-methods
-Using different algorithms to estimate the PI number
+Using different algorithms to estimate the PI number:

-We especially use Python programming language.
+<br>We especially use Python programming language.
 <ol><li><b> A Monte Carlo Approach</b></li>
   <ul>
   <li>using Python, code in notebook format</li>